Music and the Magician: A Remembrance of Neal Casal

 I can’t pay tribute to the fullness of who he was as a human or a musician.
 But I can say I am profoundly sad thinking he felt that need to not be too close to anything lest it become something that hurts.
 Apparently even about life itself.
 That isn’t the way I want to remember Neal, but I do think this is a moment for everyone to think about that and to think about how things get to this point.

 I will tell you how I will remember Neal.
-I spent the day working on a video for an unreleased, beautiful Greg Loiacono song that Neal sang harmonies and played guitar on, by total coincidence.
+I spent the day working on a video for a beautiful Greg Loiacono song that Neal sang harmonies and played guitar on, by total coincidence.
 I didn’t even know it was him playing on the song until after I found out he died.
 But his playing on the song is beautiful, and had comforted me about something else entirely that was on my mind today.
 I loved the guitar textures so much, it had such an emotional impact on me.
 And I didn’t realize that all day as I struggled with other things, he’d been connecting with me, giving me hope through his music.